symfony/symfony-docs/form/validation_groups.rst

 -----------------

-If your object takes advantage of :doc:`validation groups </validation/groups>`, you'll need to specify which validation group(s) your form should use.
+If your object takes advantage of :doc:`validation groups </validation/groups>`, you will need to specify which validation group(s) your form should use.
 Pass this as an option when :ref:`creating forms in controllers <creating-forms-in-controllers>`::

     $form = $this->createFormBuilder($user, [